bryanbarrios/bryanbarrios/README.md

 ![Bryan Barrios's Banner](./assets/banner-dark-mode.png#gh-dark-mode-only)

 <h3 align="center" style='font-weight: 600'>
 Passionate about Software Development.
-Highly focused on self-taught learning.
+Focused on learning and building.
+</h3>

 I love to analyze and solve problems using good development practices.
 I enjoy learning/devising the most efficient approach to a solution.
 Interested in constantly experimenting with new technologies, especially web technologies.
-UI and UX design enthusiast; I like to explore every detail of a user interface and think about the most optimal way to design a flow to be user-friendly.
+UI/UX design; I like to explore every detail of a user interface and think about the most optimal way to design a flow to be user-friendly.
-</h3>

 <hr />